MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Schedule

-Schedule aims to ensure the timely completion of a project.
-It consists of defining the tasks to accomplish, the priority, the deadlines, and the sequence.
+The purpose of a schedule is to ensure the timely completion of a project.
+It defines the tasks that must be completed, the priority, the deadlines, and the sequence.

 ### Scope

 A project's scope defines the boundaries of the project.
-The scope is a list of specific project goals, deliverables, tasks, costs, and deadlines.
+It's a list of specific project goals, deliverables, tasks, costs, and deadlines.

 ### Scrap

 Scrap refers to any excess or unusable material that's identified during the production process.
 Scrap can be raw materials, subassemblies, or even finished products that don't meet specifications.
-Typically, it's disposed of, but in some cases it can be reworked or reused in the production process.
+Typically, it's disposed of.
+However, in some cases, it can be reworked or reused in the production process.
 For example, metal shavings from the fabrication process may be melted and worked into a new product.

 Scrap can also describe labor or other production resources that result in unusable products or otherwise don't contribute to the subassembly or finished good production.
 For example, if a subassembly is scrapped, the labor associated with producing that subassembly would also be considered scrapped.